ArpanMahatra1999/Pandas/README.md

 1. Python

 Steps to Install:
-1. Open any file in VS Code.
+1. Open any file in VS Code
-2. Run.
+2. Run
-3. Install numpy package by "pip install pandas"
+3. Install numpy package by "pip install pandas".